Bergen Line: Construction

 The construction work was finished in 1882 and some test services began, though not scheduled until the spring of 1883.
 Official opening commenced on 11 July 1883.
-Many of the navvies settled on Vossebanen after construction, and started working for the Norwegian State Railways (NSB) as part of the operation.
+Many of the navvies settled on Vossebanen after construction, and started working for the Norwegian State Railways (NSB) on the operation of the line.

 Construction of the Bergen Line

 By the time the Voss Line was completed Norway had entered a recession.
 Parliament was not willing to give more money to railways, and the country had to make do with a transport plan launched in 1886 that did not follow up with any funding.
 On 1 March 1894 parliament after five days of debate chose, with 60 against 53 votes, to build the Bergen Line.
-Several different routes had been proposed, including over Krøderen, or down Numedal (which later would get the Numedal Line).
-In the end Hallingdal was chosen, connecting to Hønefoss and via Sandvika.
+Several different routes had been proposed, including over Krøderen, or down Numedal (where the Numedal Line would later be built).
+In the end Hallingdal was chosen, connecting to Hønefoss and on to Oslo via Sandvika.
 To save costs a preliminary line would connect Hønefoss to Roa with the branch Roa–Hønefoss Line.
-The final stage would be along the Gjøvik Line to Oslo.
-The line would also connect to the system via the Randsfjorden Line at Hønefoss.
+The final line would run along the Gjøvik Line to Oslo.
+The line would also connect to the rest of the network via the Randsfjorden Line at Hønefoss.

 Local financing was ready within a year, yet it took six years to survey the line properly, and construction start had to wait until 1901.
 Construction started with the building of roads to get in supplies to the construction sites, completed in 1902.
-The construction was exceptionally challenging, at high altitudes in a region without roads and with a climate that saw many meters of snow in the winter and temperatures far below freezing.
-113 tunnels, totaling 28 km had to be built; the longest being the 5311 m Gravehalsen Tunnel, alone costing NOK 3 million and the longest tunnel north of the Alps.
+The construction was exceptionally challenging, taking place at high altitudes in a region without roads and with a climate that saw many metres of snow in the winter and temperatures far below freezing.
+113 tunnels, totaling 28 km had to be built; the longest, the 5311 m Gravehalsen Tunnel, alone costing NOK 3 million and was the longest tunnel north of the Alps.
 It took six years to build, and had to be excavated manually through solid gneiss.
 Laying of track was started in 1906, and in 1907 the two groups, both having started at their own end, met at Ustaoset.
-A small celebration was made at the spot (see image).
+A small celebration was held at the spot (see image).